xente/loki-logger-handler/README.md

 ```

 In this example, the `loki_metadata` dictionary includes metadata that will be attached to every log message.
-The `enable_structured_metadata` flag ensures that this metadata is included in the logs.
+The `enable_structured_loki_metadata` flag ensures that this metadata is included in the logs.

 ### Example log metadata